digital-asset/docs.daml.com/docs/2.10.0/docs/daml-finance/overview/architecture.rst

 The implementation layer contains concrete template definitions implementing the interfaces defined in the interface layer.
 These represent the contracts that are ultimately stored on the ledger.

-For instance, ``Daml.Finance.Holding`` contains a concrete implementation of a :ref:`Transferable <module-daml-finance-interface-holding-transferable-88121>` and :ref:`Fungible <module-daml-finance-interface-holding-fungible-63712>` holding.
+For instance, ``Daml.Finance.Holding.V4`` contains a concrete implementation of a :ref:`Transferable <module-daml-finance-interface-holding-v4-transferable-93054>` and :ref:`Fungible <module-daml-finance-interface-holding-v4-fungible-55495>` holding.
 These
-interfaces are defined in ``Daml.Finance.Interface.Holding``.
+interfaces are defined in ``Daml.Finance.Interface.Holding.V4``.

 The implementation layer consists of the following packages:

-- ``Daml.Finance.Holding`` defines default implementations for holdings
+- ``Daml.Finance.Holding.V4`` defines default implementations for holdings
-- ``Daml.Finance.Account`` defines default implementations for accounts
+- ``Daml.Finance.Account.V4`` defines default implementations for accounts
-- ``Daml.Finance.Settlement`` defines templates for settlement route providers, settlement instructions, and batched settlements
+- ``Daml.Finance.Settlement.V4`` defines templates for settlement route providers, settlement instructions, and batched settlements
-- ``Daml.Finance.Lifecycle`` defines an implementation of lifecycle effects and a rule template to facilitate their settlement
+- ``Daml.Finance.Lifecycle.V4`` defines an implementation of lifecycle effects and a rule template to facilitate their settlement
 - ``Daml.Finance.Instrument.*`` contains implementations for various instrument types
-- ``Daml.Finance.Data`` includes templates used to store reference data on the ledger
+- ``Daml.Finance.Data.V4`` includes templates used to store reference data on the ledger
-- ``Daml.Finance.Claims`` contains utility functions relating to :doc:`Contingent Claims <../instruments/generic/contingent-claims>` based instruments and
+- ``Daml.Finance.Claims.V3`` contains utility functions relating to :doc:`Contingent Claims <../instruments/generic/contingent-claims>` based instruments and
   lifecycling
-- ``Daml.Finance.Util`` provides a set of pure utility functions mainly for date manipulation
+- ``Daml.Finance.Util.V4`` provides a set of pure utility functions mainly for date manipulation
-- ``ContingentClaims.Lifecycle`` provides lifecycle utility functions for :doc:`Contingent Claims <../instruments/generic/contingent-claims>` based instruments
+- ``ContingentClaims.Lifecycle.V3`` provides lifecycle utility functions for :doc:`Contingent Claims <../instruments/generic/contingent-claims>` based instruments
-- ``ContingentClaims.Valuation`` contains experimental functions to transform :doc:`Contingent Claims <../instruments/generic/contingent-claims>` instrument trees into a mathematical representation suitable for integration with pricing and risk frameworks
+- ``ContingentClaims.Valuation.V1`` contains experimental functions to transform :doc:`Contingent Claims <../instruments/generic/contingent-claims>` instrument trees into a mathematical representation suitable for integration with pricing and risk frameworks